 One final hardship is the amount of hours you have to put in to get your business up and running.
 We’re talking about hours upon hours.
 If you believe you will work 9 to 5 right out of the gate, do not start a business.
 There are plenty of books that talk about being a business owner and working very few hours.
 We aren’t saying this can’t be true, but from our experience, it takes a long time before you get to this point.

 Owning your own business is not for everyone.
-There are hard truths along the way that you should be aware of before stepping onto the entrepreneurial path.
+There are hard truths and fine print along the way that you should be aware of before stepping onto the entrepreneurial path.
 Although it can be one of the hardest things you will ever do, you will also experience the most growth in your life.
 We encourage you to talk to other business owners before stepping into entrepreneurship and carefully consider the decision.